lbfalvy/orchid/README.md

 Files are the smallest unit of namespacing, automatically grouped into folders and forming a tree the leaves of which are the actual symbols.
-An exported symbol is a name referenced in an exported substitution pattern or assigned to an exported function.
+An exported symbol is a name referenced in an exported substitution rule or assigned to an exported function.
 Imported symbols are considered identical to the same symbol directly imported from the same module for the purposes of substitution.